 Theresa was a member of her beloved St. Phillip Monumental AME church (on Jefferson Street) her entire life and an honorary member of First Congregational Church (where she worshiped with her sister/cousin Dot).
 She was a Life Time Member of Top Ladies of Distinction, Inc. (TLOD Savannah Chapter), Top Teens mentor and she served on numerous TLOD Thrusts.
 She was also a member of Iota Phi Lambda Sorority, Inc., Phi Delta Kappa, The Nifty Fifty Plus, The Women’s Fellowship (First Congregational), the Georgia Educators Association (GAE), Chatham Retired Educators Association (CREA), National Association for the Advancement of Colored People (NAACP), Savannah State University Alumni Association, Smart Seniors and the King Tisdell Cottage Foundation.

 She is survived by her family, friends, church families (St. Phillip Monumental AME and First Congregational churches), Ladies and Lords of Top Ladies of Distinction Inc., Savannah State University Alumni, members of the Chatham Retired Educators Association and numerous students.
 “May the Work I’ve Done Speak for Me!”

 Due to the COVID 19 (Coronavirus) Pandemic a private graveside service will be held.
 A “Celebration of life Ceremony” will be announced at a later date.

-To send flowers to the family or plant a tree in memory of Mrs. Theresa L. (Murray) Wright, please visit our floral store.
+To send flowers to Mrs. Theresa L. (Murray) Wright's family, please visit our floral store.